 BSF erected its steelwork together with the precast concrete elements.
 The company owns its own cranes and supplies crane drivers and riggers onto site.
-Combining the erection of steelwork and pre-cast elements under one package has streamlined BSF's erection methodology, reduced demarcation risk and aided the project programming.

-Erection began immediately the in-situ foundations had been placed.
-The erection process had very low tolerances - typically a couple of mm, requiring precision in the onsite and offsite elements fabrication, thorough shop drawing co-ordination and accurate survey and set-out work.
+Erection began once the in-situ foundations had been placed.
+The erection process had very low tolerances - typically a couple of mm, requiring precision in the onsite and offsite elements.
+BSF also installed the precast concrete elements as these required installation concurrently with the steel frame, and it was deemed more efficient to have one contractor complete both aspects.
+This further aided the project programming.

-6.4 Concrete Plats
+4.6.4 Concrete Plats

-Precast concrete plats (long beams to which the seating is attached) have for a long time been used as a standard element of stadium construction, as these are both cost and time efficient.
-Casting the seating tiers in-situ would take considerable time, be costly and also expose a large number of people to high levels of risk during the construction process.
+Precast concrete plats (long beams to which the seating is attached) have for a long time been used as a standard item for stadium design, as these are both cost and time efficient.
+Casting these in-situ would take considerable time and also expose a large number of people to high levels of risk during the construction process.

 Precast Elements manufactured the seating plats.
-Previously seating plats were cast with a large exposed surface area being steel trowelled.
-The Plats for this project are 'T' shaped and were moulded at 90 degrees to the final orientation to reduce the amount of trowelling required.
-This gave the maximum amount of off-mould surface, which results in the a high quality seating bowl surface finish - typically a class 1 or 2 surface.
+Previously seating plats were cast where a large surface area had to be steel dowelled.
+The Plats were 'T' shaped and moulded at 90 degrees to the final orientation to reduce the amount of dowelling required.
+This gave the maximum amount of off-mould surface, which result in a high quality surface finish - typically a class 1 or 2 surface.